RongjiangWang/QSSPstatic_2016/README.md

-A variant of FORTRAN code QSSP, but for
+A variant of FORTRAN code QSSP, but for calculating co- and post-seismic quasi-static deformation of a self-gravitating, spherically symmetric, isotropic and viscoelastic earth.

 For Windows user, the executable file is provided under folder "WindowsEXE".
 Linux user may compile the source codes with "gfortran" via a single command like, e.g.,